jmdelpinob/Gsheets-todo-list/README.md

 The script listens for edits on your Google Sheet and, when an edit is detected in column C of the "Todo List" sheet, it sorts the tasks based on values in columns A and D. The sorting is conducted as per predefined orders set within the script for these columns.

+## Sheet Structure and Naming

+For the script to function correctly, it's imperative to structure your Google Sheet in accordance with the predefined format.
+The sheet containing your ToDo list should be named "Todo List".
+The columns should be structured as follows in row 1, serving as the headers:

+A: Category
+B: Description
+C: When
+D: Comments
+Ensure that these headers are placed exactly as described, as the script references these specific locations to execute the sorting functionality.
+Additionally, the script sorts data from row 2 onwards, assuming that row 1 is reserved for these headers, and thus exempt from the sort to preserve the header names and order.

+You can view and use [this example Google Sheet](https://docs.google.com/spreadsheets/d/1mW0CxmKSv3NJPNOS20_ei9IGKt0vncgtr-7yIoSS_sI/edit?usp=sharing) as a template or reference (you need to be logged in for the script to work).
+Make sure to comply with the described structure to ensure that the script operates effectively.
+If you'd like to modify the script for different column names or positions, you might need to adjust the referenced column indices within the script accordingly.

 ## Setup Instructions

 1. **Access the Script Editor:**